 Ports in Relation to Port Forwarding

 Now that you know what ports are, how do you use that knowledge to your advantage?
 One way is to learn how to forward ports.
-Port forwarding is the simple action of telling your router to pass the information that it receives on a given port directly to a specific device on your network.
+Port forwarding is the simple act of telling your router to pass the information that it receives on a given port directly to a specific device on your network.
 This can decrease the delay in information reception resulting in increased performance of your applications.
 For more information on port forwarding, please see our What is Port Forwarding page.

 Ports in Relation to IP Addresses